bpatra/personal-blog/_posts/2020-04-27-baby-twins-deep-learning-classification-inception-resnetv1.md

 In this post, we will use a state-of-the-art deep learning architecture: <a href="https://arxiv.org/abs/1602.07261" target="_blank"><em>Inception ResNetV1</em></a> to build a classifier for photo portraits of my girls.
 We also take benefit of some pretrained weights from facenet dataset.
 Before that, we will make a detour by tricking a little bit the problem: this will allow us to check our code snippets and review some nice visualization techniques.
 Then, the <em>InceptionResNetV1</em> based model will allow us to achieve some interesting accuracy results.
 We will experiment using <a href="https://keras.io/" target="_blank">Keras</a> backed by <a href="https://www.tensorflow.org/" target="_blank">Tensorflow</a>.
 We conducted the computing intensive tasks on a GPU machine hosted on <a href="https://azure.microsoft.com" target="_blank">Microsoft Azure</a>.

-The code source is available here:&nbsp;<a href="https://github.com/bpatra/twins-recognizer">on Github</a>.
+The code source is available here: <a href="https://github.com/bpatra/twins-recognizer">on Github</a>.
 The dataset is obviously composed of personal pictures of my family that I do not want to let openly accessible.
 In this blog post, the faces of my babies have been <strong>intentionally blured to preserve their privacy</strong>.
 Of course, the algorithms whose results are presented here were run with non obfuscated data.

 In this post and in the <a href="https://github.com/bpatra/twins-recognizer" target="_blank">associated source code</a> we reuse some of the models and snippets from the (excellent) book <a href="https://www.amazon.com/Deep-Learning-Python-Francois-Chollet/dp/1617294438" target="_blank">Deep Learning with Python by Fran&ccedil;ois Chollet</a>.
 We also leverage the <em>InceptionResNetv1</em> implementation <a href="https://sefiks.com/2018/09/03/face-recognition-with-facenet-in-keras/" target="_blank">from Sefik Ilkin Serengil</a>.